 Step 1 – Make a personalised plan

-You need a specialised and personalised eating plan as an athlete, not only to ensure that you stick to your diet, but also to make sure that you are operating at your maximum.
-You should be planning out your daily nutrition, hydration, recovery, and pre-workout consumption for each and every day.
-This ensures that you can properly assess the numbers behind the meals, such as calories and proteins, thus guaranteeing that you are fuelling your body with the ideal blends of food and energy.
-It is also worth remembering that it is far harder for a vegan athlete to pop into a shop and guarantee that the nutritional meal they need will be there, so planning ahead is essential.
+You need a specialised and personalised eating plan as a vegan athlete, not only to ensure that you stick to your diet, but also to make sure that you are operating to your maximum potential.
+You should be planning out your daily nutrition, hydration, recovery and pre-workout consumption for each day.
+This ensures that you can properly assess the macros behind the meals, such as calories and proteins, thus guaranteeing that you are fuelling your body properly.
+It is also worth remembering that it is far harder for a vegan athlete to pop into a shop and grab a balanced snack, so planning is key.
 Fail to prepare and prepare to fail.

 Step 2 – Proteins

-For most people, the number one source of protein comes from meat and dairy products.
-However, for a vegan, this simply is not possible.
-Therefore, the main problem for many vegan athletes is providing enough protein to their bodies in order to compete and train at the top level.
-These proteins should be spread throughout the day in equal portions at breakfast, lunch, and dinner, as well as small snacks in between.
-For vegans, sources of protein include seeds, nuts, nut butters, lentils, soy, beans, whole grains, peas, and more.
+For most people, their primary sources of protein come from meat and dairy products but for a vegan athlete, this simply is not possible.
+Therefore, the main problem for many is giving their bodies enough protein in order to compete and train at the top level.
+These proteins should be spread throughout the da — in equal portions — at breakfast, lunch and dinner, with small snacks in between.
+For vegans, sources of protein include seeds, nuts, nut butters, lentils, soy, beans, whole grains, peas and more.

 Step 3 – Calcium

 Being an athlete is all about training every single day to be the very best in your sport.
-For the vast majority of athletes, this means putting your bones under constant stress and pressure in each training session.
-Therefore, it is even more important for athletes to keep these bones fit, healthy, and strong.
+For the vast majority of athletes, this means putting your bones and joints under constant stress and pressure in each training session.
+Therefore, it is important for athletes to keep these bones fit, healthy, and strong.
 The main way to do this is through calcium consumption.
-Once again, the vast majority of people get their calcium for dairy products such as milk and yoghurt, but that is not possible for vegans.
-In substitute of this, vegan athletes should be looking to add green vegetables like kale, spinach, and broccoli to their diets, as well as soy products, 100% orange juice, and cereals that are high in calcium.
+Once again, most people get their calcium from dairy products such as milk and yoghurt, but that is not possible for vegans.
+In substitute of this, vegan athletes should be looking to add green vegetables — like kale, spinach, and broccoli — to their diets, as well as soy products, 100% orange juice and cereals that are high in calcium.

 Step 4 – Fats

 As an athlete, it may seem as if you have to stay away from fatty foods at all costs, but that is simply not the case.
 There are such things as healthy fats, which are essential as a high-performing athlete.
-While training and competing, you burn huge numbers of calories.
-However, vegans do not consume high calorie foods such as meat, milk, and cheese.
+While engaged in daily training and competing, you burn huge numbers of calories, however, vegans do not consume high calorie foods such as meat, milk and cheese.
 Therefore, it is more important for vegan athletes to be consciously aware of how many daily calories they are consuming.
 If you leave your body with too few, you will start to lose weight, which may affect your performance in your sport.
-Some helpful plant-based healthy fats can be found in things such as algae, chia, avocados, nuts, oils, flax seeds, and more.
-These healthy fats also lead to a healthy heart, another vital thing for professional sport.
+Some helpful plant-based healthy fats can be found in things such as algae, chia, avocados, nuts, oils, flax seeds and more.
+These healthy fats also lead to a healthy heart, another vital consideration for professional sport.